Security settings in the Appliance

 sudo vi /var/nexthink/console/etc/lighttpd.conf

-- Locate in the file the line that holds the list of ciphers, starting with:
+- Locate in the file the line with the comment that indicates the start of the SSL section:

 - Save your changes and exit by typing: